 While revenue is the ultimate goal of every partner program, there are different objectives you need to fulfill to really maximize the revenue you get from partnerships, and different metrics to track each objective.

-In this guide to partner program KPIs, we cover:
+In this guide to partner program KPIs in 2023, we cover:

 - The different objectives that build up to partner program success